Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Framed E2 -structure and logarithmic geometry

 \begin{para} There is also a good theory of local systems on log schemes, and a comparison with locally constant sheaves on the Kummer-\'etale site.
-When $\mathsf X$ is a log scheme defined by a normal crossing divisor $D$ on a smooth variety $X$, then local systems on $\mathsf X$ are equivalent to local systems on $X \setminus D$ that are tamely ramified along $D$. \end{para}
+When $\mathsf X$ is a log scheme defined by a normal crossing divisor $D$ on a smooth variety $X$, then local systems on $\mathsf X$ are equivalent to local systems on $X \setminus D$ that are tamely ramified along $D$.
+When $\mathsf X$ is defined by the zero-section of a line bundle $L$, then local systems on $\mathsf X$ are equivalent to local systems on $L^\ast$ that are tamely ramified along the zero-section. \end{para}